PSebs/SonicCD-SteamPlay/README.md

 # Installation
 If you use a Steam Deck, just go into desktop mode.

-In order to install it, you just clone the repository into your $HOME/.steam/steam/compatibilitytools.d/SonicCD-steamplay directory.
+In order to install it, you just download the latest release the and then extract it into your $HOME/.steam/steam/compatibilitytools.d/ directory.
 If those those folders don't exist, just create the folders and dump the repository there.

 After doing that, go to Sonic CD's properties on steam and force a Steam Play compatitbility tool and then pick SonicCD-Decomp